The Astoria Downtown Historic District Association (ADHDA) requires program funding and volunteer support to continue to its mission:

 YOU can make an investment in downtown Astoria’s future and help make it a downtown we can all be proud of.

-Becoming a member is easy!
-Complete and return the ADHDA Membership Form to PO Box 261, Astoria, OR 97103
+If you prefer to join offline, complete and return the ADHDA Membership Form to PO Box 261, Astoria, OR 97103

 - Downtown networking opportunities